zeroappz/flutterapp/README.md

       - NetworkImages: load form the live URL
       - GridView.builder() to create list of images with even screen splitup to provide the gallery view
       - SliverGridDelegateWithFixedCrossAxisCount fixed cross axis
+      - InkWell: will make any object as a actionable one
+      - Container : ListView.builder() creates dynamic list object on both symmetric
+      - routes in main.dart : sets the alias for all the classes (pages)

 ## Library